DataDog/documentation/content/en/synthetics/guide/browser-tests-passkeys.md

 {{< img src="synthetics/guide/browser-tests-passkeys/new-variable-fido2.png" alt="Create a FIDO2 key" style="width:70%;" >}}

 ## Use passkeys in your Synthetic tests
-When [creating a browser test][3], complete your application's passkeys login/registering flow using the passkeys stored in your virtual authenticator global variable.
+When [creating a browser test][3], complete your application's passkeys registration/authentication flow using the passkeys stored in your virtual authenticator global variable.
-**Note:** Today passkeys are only supported in Chrome and Edge Synthetics browser tests.
+**Note:** Passkeys are only supported in Chrome and Edge Synthetics browser tests.

 ### Test a registration flow

 To test a registration flow using passkeys in your [browser tests][3]:

 1. Import your Virtual Authenticator global variable into your test.[Documentation][5]
 2. Navigate to the page to register your passkey.
-When recording your test, Datadog automatically completes any passkey registration challenge by generating a passkey using the virtual authenticator.
-The passkey will then be store on Datadog.
+When recording your test, Datadog automatically generates and stores a new passkey, using the imported virtual authenticator global variable.
 3. After recording your test steps, click **Save & Launch Test**.

 ### Test a login flow

-To test a login flow using a passkey in your [browser tests][3], you need to have your Datadog Passkey registered on the web application (see section above).
+To test a login flow using a passkey in your [browser tests][3], you need to first register your Datadog passkey on the web application (see section above).
 This is required once per key and application.

 **Note:**
-This can be done either by completing the registration form from within the recorder without recording the registration steps, or by creating a test that embeds both the recording and the login.
+This can be done in two ways:
+- Either by completing once the registration flow from within the recorder, but without recording the registration steps,
+- Or by creating a test that embeds both steps for the registration and login flows.

 1. Import your virtual authenticator global variable.
 [Documentation][5]
 2. Navigate to the page to login with your passkey.
-When recording your test, Datadog automatically log in using the passkey previously registered on the web application with the selected virtual authenticator.
+When recording your test, Datadog automatically logs in using the passkey previously registered on the web application with the selected virtual authenticator.
 3. After recording your test steps, click **Save & Launch Test**.

 ## Further Reading